jinyus/lite_ref/README.md

 final dbRef = LiteRef(create: () => Database('example-connection-string'));

 // use it
-// refs are also callable so you can replace dbRef.instace with dbRef() final db = dbRef.instance;
+// refs are also callable so you can replace dbRef.instance with dbRef() final db = dbRef.instance;

 // override for testing